cdkrot/algolib/README.md

 Collection of algorithmic scratches.
 Feel free to use anywhere.
-Attribution welcomed but not mandated.
+No attribution mandated (but welcomed if you would like).